-Gunnar is working on international justice issues and human rights in Norway and is our Head of Policies.
+Gunnar is working on international justice issues and human rights in Norway and is our Director of Policies.

 Gunnar came to us in 1997, working on international justice issues, establishing our engagement in Central Asia and initiating projects Turkey and Armenia.
 For a while he led our Russia program and a program of studying justice in Rwanda.
 He is involved in fact work and publication of reports and policy briefs.